Graham Saul – Executive Director

 Heather Dunlop – Online Organizer

 Heather has been a keen environmentalist from the age of 15 when she became involved with a local recycling program.
 To recycle glass, it first had to be colour sorted and then ground into cardboard boxes and trucked to the recycling depot where boxes of it (and hours of work) were exchanged for a few dollars.
 Although distracted by other pursuits (biology, nursing, library science), her love of the natural world was never far from the surface.
 Heather is an avid canoeist, naturalist, and would be gardener.
-She volunteers at Ecology Ottawa, helping with their data entry and is particularly interested in local initiatives to make it easier for people to adopt a sustainable lifestyle in Ottawa.
+She volunteers at Ecology Ottawa, helping with data entry, and is particularly interested in local initiatives to make it easier for people to adopt a sustainable lifestyle in Ottawa.

 Liz is the Executive Director of the Nobel Women’s Initiative.
 Previously, Liz served as coordinator of the International Campaign to Ban Landmines and Make Poverty History Canada.
 She sits on the board of directors of Mines Action Canada and the Lowertown Community Association, as well as the Ecology Ottawa board.